 Freedom of Information Requests should be addressed to Charles Alexander.

 Under the Equality Act 2010 Merton has a general duty to have due regard to the need to eliminate discrimination, advance equality of opportunity, and foster good relations between different people when carrying out their activities.
 The College has established an Equality Committee to help it comply with the requirements of the Act.
-We have a specific equality duty to publish relevant, proportionate information showing compliance with the Equality Duty on a yearly basis, starting in January 2012.
+We have a specific equality duty to publish relevant, proportionate information showing compliance with the Equality Duty on a yearly basis.

 Equality data includes information relating to the people among our employees, our students and others people who receive a service from the College who share a relevant protected characteristic.
 Characteristics protected under the Equality Act are: age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex and sexual orientation.
 They include marriage and civil partnership in respect of the need to eliminate discrimination in employment.